aaronmyatt/product_self/README.md

 **Giving**, or unconditional generosity, provides me an unbridled source of happiness and fulfilment.

 I considers all forms of contemporary **technology** as synonymous with progress and futurism.
-This is the only material possession I irrationally seeks.
+This is the only material possession I irrationally seek.

 While I look to maximise my positive impact on the world, that **love** necessarily propagates outwards, disproportionately benefiting those closest to me.